What is ultraviolet radiation?

 Apply sunscreen 30 minutes before you go outside so your skin has time to absorb it.
 Reapply the sunscreen after you have been swimming or sweating to keep it effective.
 Use a sunscreen approved by the Canadian Dermatology Association.

 If your child must be in the sun, you can apply sunscreen to the areas of skin that are not covered by clothing or a hat.
 Do not use sunscreen on children younger than 6 months.

 How can I protect my eyes?

-Sunglasses should provide at least 90 percent protection from UVA and 95 percent from UVB.
-Sunglasses for babies and children should provide 99 to 100 percent of both and UVA and UVB protection.
+Sunglasses should provide at least 90 per cent protection from UVA and 95 per cent from UVB.
+Sunglasses for babies and children should provide 99 to 100 per cent of both UVA and UVB protection.
 Large lenses and a wrap-around design can help shield the eyes.

 What is the UV Index?